lucas2179/api-nodejs-mysql/README.md

-# Api Nodejs with SQL Server
+# Api Nodejs with MysSQL

 Test it using Postman.